Budapest in December: Weather & 15 Best Things to Do (2026)

 There is a light show in Lumina Park which is really magical in the winter.
 Lumina Park is located on Margaret Island in central Budapest, and it can be easily accessed by public transport.

+The park is usually open from the end of October until the beginning of March each year.
 During Christmas, they have special Christmas show that is also a great activity, especially if you are travelling with kids.

 It has over 200 installations not only for light, but also sound and videos.
 It is a great place to visit with friends and family and you can easily spend around here 1.5-2 hours